ejrmorrissey/scrape-tweets/README.md

 `docker start tweet-scraper -a`

-The -a flag attaches to container to stdout.
+The -a flag attaches the container to stdout.

 ### Pipenv